kenany/nwitch/README.md

 ## Usage

-Being a self-hosted bot, nwitch requires a bit more effort than other bots.
+Being a self-hosted bot, nwitch requires a bit more effort to set up than other bots.

 ### Configuration